 Inland Rail key benefits

-- Complementary business investment and expansion such as Special Activation Precincts (SAPs) in New South Wales, and Intermodal terminals in Queensland will create even more long-term jobs.
+- Complementary business investment and expansion, such as Special Activation Precincts (SAPs) in New South Wales, and Intermodal terminals in Queensland will create long-term jobs.

-More people are on Inland Rail every day.
+More people are benefitting from Inland Rail every day.
 Check out the benefits in your community.